 The “Arctic” is a Canadian-designed apple that will not brown if bruised or cut open.
 Already approved by the U.S. Department of Agriculture, it has now been given the thumbs-up by Health Canada.
 In 2012, in a survey in British Columbia, where the apple was developed, 69 per cent of respondents were not comfortable with the non-browning phenomenon.
 I don’t necessarily fear the new apple, but I find applying this relatively new genetic technique to a fruit and commercializing it to be frivolous use of science.
-When cells of a regular ripe apple are ruptured through a bruise, slice, or bite, polyphenoloxidases (PPOs) (enzymes, found near the cell wall ) mix with polyphenolics found elsewhere in the cell.
+When cells of a regular ripe apple are ruptured through a bruise, slice, or bite, polyphenoloxidases (PPOs) (enzymes, found ) mix with polyphenolics found elsewhere in the cell.
 PPO catalyzes the oxidation of polyphenolics, eventually creating melanins, which cause the apple to turn brown.

 Genetically modified Arctic apples produce practically no PPOs so that the enzymatic browning reaction is muted.
 When the apple’s genome was mapped, scientists learned that only four genes control PPO-production.
 To create a non-browning Arctic version of an existing apple variety, gene-silencing was used.
 This is not the same GM gene-splicing technique of the past.
 Silencing involves turning off the expression of PPOs with the use of double-stranded RNA(dsRNA).
 This is what eliminates most PPO production and prevents browning of the injured apple.